gesirdek/motorized-telescope/prototype-log.md

 ## 📅 April 12, 2025 — RA Half Pipe V2 (Screw Alignment Issue)

-- **Goal**: Redesign the RA half-pipe with a longer arc and improved screw hole alignment for M5 bolts.
+- **Goal**: Redesign the RA half-pipe with a longer arc and improved screw hole alignment for M8 bolts.
 - **Result**: The arc length was sufficient, but the screw hole geometry still didn't align properly with the mount holes.
 The piece couldn’t be mounted without excessive force.
 - **Learning**: In the next version, precise measurement around the telescope collar and bolt spacing is required.
 Hole offset needs to be based on actual curvature path, not just diameter.
 - 📸 `photos/RA-half-pipe-v2-failed-to-fit screw-2025-04-12 at 20.13.03.jpeg`

+## 📅 April 13, 2025 — RA Half-Pipe Adjustment Planning
+- Slight increase in arc length (~3–5°) is required for better alignment of the motor arm.
+- The M8 bolt hole needs a flared or curved entry for easier fitment, and slight sanding might be needed where the bracket meets the telescope.
+- 📸 `photos/RA-half-pipe-adjustments-requıired-pipe-length.jpeg`,
+- 📸 `photos/RA-half-pipe-adjustments-requıired-screw.jpeg`